Start building your site, skip the recurring setup work.

 };

-The head module reads this for hreflang.
-The sitemap module reads lang for per-language partitioning.
+page.locale is the BCP 47 string itself.
+The head module reads these fields for hreflang; the sitemap module reads lang for per-language partitioning.

 Collections